Akshaj-Katkuri/CSPI/README.md

 ### Built-In Procedures
 In addition to the built-in procedures mentioned in the reference sheet (e.g. DISPLAY(), INPUT()) you can also use these.
  - ```CLEAR()``` This procedure clears the console.
+### Errors
+Since I'm still working on fixing out all the bugs, there will be bugs.
+I'm constantly fixing them, so make sure to always stay on the latest release.
+Here are a few that you might encounter.
+I will fix these as soon as I can.
+ - Running an empty .txt file throws an error.
 ### Robot
 This feature is coming very soon!